-Contrary to some beliefs, elk is not gamey or tough.
-Rather, elk is mild, savory, and an ideal substitute in your favorite ground beef recipes.
+Contrary to some beliefs, elk is not as gamey or tough as other game meats.
+Most consumers find elk to be a mild, savory, and tasty meat.
+It’s an easy substitute in your favorite beef recipes.
 Consider ground elk as an option for chili, burgers, and slow cooker meals.
+Replace elk chuck roast in your favorite roast recipe, and try elk stew meat in your winter soup recipes.
 Generally, the lower and slower you cook elk, the more tender and flavorful it becomes.
 For the best results, aim for an internal temperature of about 130 degrees, but don’t go over 140 degrees.

 Ready to try cooking elk?
 Try our recipe for elk meat in a hearty, family-friendly shepherd’s pie to combine the bounty of garden and pasture that is infinitely customizable depending on taste and season.

 Frontière Natural Meats is a family-operated business dedicated to an all-natural, hormone-free farming process.
 Our animals are free-range and raised under strict guidelines in accordance with USDA requirements.
 We hold our values to the same high standards you set for yourself when it comes to guaranteeing healthy, savory nutrition for your loved ones.

 For more healthy products, cooking tips, and recipe ideas, connect with us on Facebook.

 All Natural Elk meat.
 Shipped straight to your door.